 Bench test is when you test the PC components outside of the case.

 First, unbox your motherboard.
-Next, remove it and set it on a anti-static foam or material found inside the packaging or on a large piece of cardboard.
-You can even just place the motherboard on the box that it came with.
+Next, remove it and set it on an anti-static foam or material inside the packaging or a large piece of cardboard.
+You can even place the motherboard on the box that it came with.

 This is the reason why motherboards inside the case sit on standoffs.
 These lift the motherboard off from the CPU case so that it does not come in contact with the conductive material.